victoriacheng15/dev-language-practice/README.md

 - Day 38: JSON
 - Day 39: A simple CLI that reads a file with cobra
 <!-- Beginning TDD today as part of my learning journey -->
-- Day 40: Hello world test
+- Day 40: Hello world Test
+- Day 41: Addition Test